-- organization to be accomplished, with account taken of new requirements and changes in the organization" (para.
-6.6 of GSR Part 2 [5]). - "The management system shall include evaluation and timely use of the following: - (a) Lessons from experience gained and from events that have occurred, both within the organization and outside the organization and lessons from identifying the causes of events - (b) Technical advances and results of research and development; - (c) Lessons from identifying good practices" (para.
+- "The management system shall include evaluation and timely use of the following: - (a) Lessons from experience gained and from events that have occurred, both within the organization and outside the organization and lessons from identifying the causes of events - (b) Technical advances and results of research and development; - (c) Lessons from identifying good practices" (para.
 6.7 of GSR Part 2 [5]). - "Organizations shall make arrangements to learn from success and from strengths for their organizational development and continuous improvement" (para.
+6.8 of GSR Part 2 [5]).

+7.3 Further guidance on the processes for improvement of management systems are provided in ISO 9001 [20].

-6.8 of GSR Part 2 [5]). - 7.3 In cases where radioactive waste has long term safety, societal or economic implications, organizations that were not originally interested parties could, in future, inherit responsibility for managing the waste and the associated facilities.
+7.47.3 In cases where radioactive waste has long term safety, societal or economic implications, , in future, organizations that were not originally interested parties could-, in future, inherit responsibility for managing the waste and the associated facilities.
 The management system should be sustainable and include provision for its own review in a planned manner to maintain confidence that it will evolve to accommodate changes in management goals, strategies, plans and objectives, in order to meet the needs of future interested parties.
-Organizations involved in radioactive waste management should establish and implement a formal management review process aimed at improvement of the management system. - 7.4 The evaluation of the effectiveness of processes in accordance with para.
-6.2 of GSR Part 2 [5], should address all stages of radioactive waste management, including the transfer of radioactive waste between organizations see para 5.45.
-Planning should be done to ensure that monitoring and measurement of the effectiveness of the management system will be continued, as appropriate, during any long periods of radioactive waste storage, disposal facility operation or institutional control of a disposal facility. - 7.5 Self-assessment of the management system should include consideration of the following: - (a) Any changes in organizational structure or in the assignment of responsibilities and financial liabilities that could have an effect on radioactive waste management.
-This should include a consideration of relevant changes at a national level and, where appropriate, at an international level. - (b) The continuation of assessments over long periods, where necessary, for radioactive waste storage and for the operation of a disposal facility and for the post-closure period of institutional control. - 7.6 Where assessments and self-assessments are performed in relation to the management system for the predisposal management of radioactive waste, the following aspects should be confirmed: - (a) Process variables and controls have not changed from those established in the original validated processes, as described in the safety case approved by the regulatory body;
+Organizations involved in radioactive waste management should establish and implement a formal management review process aimed at improvement of the management system.

+7.57.4 The evaluation of the effectiveness of processes in accordance with para.
+6.2 of GSR Part 5-2 [35], should address all stages of radioactive waste management, including the transfer of radioactive waste between organizations - see para 5.45.
+Planning should be done to ensure that monitoring and measurement of the effectiveness of the management system will be continued, as appropriate, during any long periods of radioactive waste storage, disposal facility operation or institutional control of a disposal facility.

+7.67.5 Self-assessment of the management system should include consideration of the following:

+- (a) Any changes in organizational structure or in the assignment of responsibilities and financial liabilities that could have an effect on radioactive waste management.
+This should include a consideration of relevant changes at a national level and, where appropriate, at an international level. - (b) The continuation of assessments over long periods, where necessary, for radioactive waste storage and for the operation of a disposal facility and for the post-closure period of institutional control.

+7.77.6 Where assessments and self-assessments are performed in relation to the management system for the predisposal management of radioactive waste, the following aspects should be confirmed: